-The U.S. government and agency securities are classified in Level 2 of the fair value hierarchy and are valued using a matrix pricing technique.
+U.S. treasury bonds and notes are classified in Level Two of the fair value hierarchy and are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.